rafsalvioni/zeus-barcode/README.md

 ## Formatting barcode's apresentation
 We can parametrize how our barcode will be showed.
 There are many options for this.
 Let's see:
-- "barWidth": Width of a bar or space, in pixels.
+- "barWidth": Width of a bar or space, in renderer's unit.
 Default 1;
-- "barHeight": Height of a bar, in pixels.
+- "barHeight": Height of a bar, in renderer's unit.
 Default 50;
 - "foreColor": Foreground color, as integer.
 Used to draw bars and text.
 Default 0x000000 (black);
 - "backColor": Background color, as integer.
 Default 0xffffff (white).
 If negative, will be transparent;
-- "border": Border width, in pixels.
+- "border": Border width, in renderer's unit.
 Default 0 (no border);
 - "showText": Boolean to inform if the text representation of barcode should be showed.
 Default true;
 - "textAlign": Alignment of text.
 Possible values: "center", "left" and "right".
 Default "center";
 - "textPosition": Position of text.
 Possible values: "top" and "bottom".
 Default "bottom";
 - "font": Font to write text.
 Can be a single string or a file path to a font file.
 If empty, uses default font renderer.
 Default '';
 - "fontSize": Size of font, in points (pt).
 Default 9;
-- "quietZone": Espace that encapsulates the barcode.
+- "quietZone": Espace that encapsulates the barcode, in renderer's unit.
 Help to barcode readers.
 The value defined will be used on left and right.
 Default 30;

 Example: